grssnbchr/categorical-spatial-interpolation/analysis/index.md

 points for Germany, I clip them using old-school subsetting.

 Before that though, I have to draw a 10km buffer around Germany, because I want to include also some points outside of Germany.
-If I didn't do that, the interpolation close to the German border would look weird.
+If I didn’t do that, the interpolation close to the German border would look weird.

 ``` r